-We can summarize them as follows:
+They can be summarized as follows:

-It includes recruitment and selection of the right of personnel to occupy the various posts in the organization.
+It includes recruitment and selection of right of personnel to occupy the various posts in the organization.
 It includes:

 i) Determination of manpower requirements